joshrotuna/Naive-Bayes-Model-Spam-Detection-CA02-/README.md

 ## Launch

 Download *CA02_Naive_Bayes* and open the file in Google Colab.

 In Google Drive, create the file structure below:

 */content/drive/My Drive/MSBA_Colab_2020/ML_Algorithms/CA02/Data*

-Next, import the *test-mails* & *train-mails* files in previously created folder.
+Next, open the attached Data.zip file and import the *test-mails* & *train-mails* files into the previously created folder.

 ## Authors